 1. Earn at least 24 academic credits.
-(Actual number depends on transfer school.)
+(Actual number depends on requirements being met.)

 A student must satisfactorily complete one quarter's worth of work in order to receive one-quarter credit.

 2. Complete the required courses.
 Unless a student's individual educational plan (IEP) calls for different arrangements, each student shall complete the following in grades 9-12.